 Cross functional teams (CFTs) are groups of employees from different functional areas within a company or business.
+Another word for cross functional is cross departmental.
 For example, a CFT could include individuals from marketing, sales, research and development (R&D), engineering, human resources (HR), and more.
 These teams can serve as an organization’s primary hierarchical structure or as working groups in which every member belongs to their respective department along with the group.
 Either way, CFTs create a vast range of opportunities to improve business operations and relationships between employees.

 Why Are There Cross Functional Teams?

 Often, businesses and companies- especially large ones- are comprised of multiple, separate departments that serve several different functions.
 While there may be some general interaction between these departments, they’re often relatively disconnected from one another with minimal overlap.
 People from one department are also frequently unaware of what goes on with other departments.
 While the limits of this sort of silo system may not seem like such a big deal to employees, it does make a difference to the customers.
 Especially those who get repeatedly bounced around while searching for answers to their problems.

 In short, CFTs exist because employers have begun to realize that, while businesses may have many departments to fulfill many functions, all of them need to exist to serve the customer in the most effective way possible.
 Putting members of different departments in these teams to work and learn together instead of competing over resources helps to improve communication, collaboration, employee cohesion, and understanding while also improving customer satisfaction.

 Besides improving employee communication and customer satisfaction, numerous other benefits have been shown to come about due to CFT integration within a business.
 Three of the primary advantages that employers can expect to see through the use of these effective teams are: